 Objective 5.1 To ensure the organized departure of deployment volunteers and the take-down of all deployment sites Description Assure the Association closes deployment sites in an organized fashion and ensure proper communication to external stakeholders and deployment volunteers Purpose To efficiently deploy to remote sites in order to provide the quickest and most effective service to policyholders.
-Participants General Manager, Executive Leadership Team, Communications & Legislative Affairs, Claims, Operations Action Plans General Manager and Executive Leadership Team • Determine when to close the deployment site(s) Communications & Legislative Affairs Sends an approved, templated, message communicating the closing of the deployment site to Operations to send to deployment volunteers through One-Call Sends communications to external stakeholders about the closing of the deployment site Claims Coordinates with local, county, state, and federal officials to determine the level of any continued presence Operations Receives message from Communications to send approved message through One-Call, announcing the details of closing of the deployment site(s) Ensures the return of rental cars and other equipment Organize check-out for any hotel or motel rooms Returns all equipment taken from the Austin storage unit Exhibits Additional Information The Site Manager is ultimately responsible for the orderly take down and closing of designated deployment sites.
+Participants General Manager, Executive Leadership Team, Communications & Legislative Affairs, Claims, Operations Action Plans General Manager and Executive Leadership Team Determine when to close the deployment site(s) Communications & Legislative Affairs Sends an approved, templated, message communicating the closing of the deployment site to Operations to send to deployment volunteers through One-Call Sends communications to external stakeholders about the closing of the deployment site Claims Coordinates with FEMA and local officials to determine the need to place resources within a Disaster Recovery Center (DRC) Operations Receives message from Communications to send approved message through One-Call, announcing the details of closing of the deployment site(s) Ensures the return of rental cars and other equipment Organize check-out for any hotel or motel rooms Returns all equipment taken from the Austin storage unit Exhibits Additional Information The Site Manager is ultimately responsible for the orderly take down and closing of designated deployment sites.